interbit/interbit/docs/gitbook/examples/to-do-list.md

 `static.json`             | Used to serve a single page application (SPA) in Heroku.
 This describes where to fallback if routes are not matched (Returning 404)

-## Walk Through
+## Walk-through

-In this section, we'll step through the code that is specific to the To Do List app.
-This app is a modified clone of the template app, so we'll highlight any changes that were made to the template files and any new files we've added.
+In this section, we step through the code that is specific to the To-do List app.
+This app is a modified clone of the template app, so we highlight any changes that were made to the template files and any new files we've added.

 ### Set Up and Configuration